Understanding and Bridging the Planner-Coder Gap: A Systematic Study on the Robustness of Multi-Agent Systems for Code Generation: Motivation

 \section{Motivation}

-MASs~\cite{hong2023metagpt,dong2024self,zhang2024pair, huang2023agentcoder,zhang2024codeagent,ishibashi2024self} have emerged as a transformative technology with immense commercial potential.
-IT companies have put much effort into the development of MASs, with Google Cloud announcing comprehensive enhancements to Vertex AI that include the Agent Development Kit (ADK) and Agent Engine for building and deploying enterprise-grade MASs at scale~\cite{cloud2025mas}.
+MASs~\cite{hong2023metagpt,dong2024self,zhang2024pair} have emerged as a transformative technology with immense commercial potential.
+IT companies have invested significant effort in the development of MASs, with Google Cloud announcing comprehensive enhancements to Vertex AI that include the Agent Development Kit (ADK) and Agent Engine for building and deploying enterprise-grade MASs at scale~\cite{cloud2025mas}.
 OpenAI has also launched new APIs and tools specifically designed for agentic applications, including the Responses API and the Agents SDK for orchestrating multi-agent workflows, demonstrating growing commercial interest in MASs~\cite{openai2025mas}.

-However, assessing the reliability and robustness of these complex systems remains a blank.
+However, assessing the reliability and robustness of these complex systems remains a significant research gap.
 Unlike single agents and individual models, MASs involve intricate inter-agent communications, dynamic role assignments, and collaborative decision-making processes that make their behavior difficult to predict and evaluate systematically~\cite{he2024llm}.
-This gap in assessment capabilities becomes particularly concerning given the high-stakes commercial applications these systems are designed to serve~\cite{hong2023metagpt}.
-Inspired by previous work that employs testing to assess the robustness of AI systems~\cite{li2023cctest,mastropaolo2023robustness, xie2022boosting}, we propose a new way to gauge the robustness of MASs for code generation based on the semantically equivalent input mutations.
-In particular, we presume that a robust MAS should sustain the consistency when addressing semantically equivalent input and generating correct programs regardless of how developers articulate their requirements.
+This gap in assessment capabilities becomes particularly concerning given the high-stakes commercial applications these systems are designed to serve~\cite{he2024llm}.
+Inspired by previous work that employs testing to assess the robustness of AI systems~\cite{li2023cctest,mastropaolo2023robustness}, we assess the robustness of MASs for code generation based on semantically equivalent input mutations.
+In particular, we presume that a robust MAS should maintain consistency when addressing semantically equivalent input and generating correct programs regardless of how developers articulate their requirements.
 This idea stems from the observation that developers' requests typically vary in vocabulary and phrasing due to the variability of natural language.